 This project was created in partnership with Artrix, NWedR and Bromsgrove District Council and attracted around one thousand people to Bromsgrove’s High Street to participate in a community celebration of togetherness, light and the Winter season.

-Director/writer: Kristoffer Huball Producer: Kristoffer Huball and Atrix Art Centre Community Engagement: Tom Craig, Ella Jude, Sarah Burnett Puppet: 101 Outdoor Arts Creation Space (Martin West and Dave Young) and Beautiful Creatures Music: The Destroyers Samba: Someone at the Door Samba Band
+Creative team: Director/writer: Kristoffer Huball Producer: Kristoffer Huball and Artrix Art Centre Community Engagement: Tom Craig, Ella Jude, Sarah Burnett Puppet: 101 Outdoor Arts Creation Space (Martin West and Dave Young) and Beautiful Creatures Music: The Destroyers Samba: Someone at the Door Samba Band

 THE INTERGALACTIC CARAVAN